LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### MRPHalbachArrayGenerator

-The following example code \ref{lst:mrpexample_halbach}, shows how a simple Halbach magnetic ring can be generated.
+The following example listing \ref{lst:mrpexample_halbach}, shows how a simple Halbach magnetic ring can be generated.

 This can then be used to construct a Halbach ring magnet (see chapter \ref{magnet-system}) for a low-field (+mri).